Simple Tricks to Become a Faster Cook

 Psst—here’s how to grate cheese so nothing sticks to the box grater.

 When you sauté or simmer something moist—such as vegetables, beans, or sauces—lay a different food on top (especially a protein like fish, chicken, or eggs), cover with a lid, and let the steam naturally cook that upper layer.
 For instance, for a fast eggs Florentine, steam the eggs on top of the spinach rather than poaching them separately.

-These microwave tricks will change the way you cook!
+Discover 20 microwave tricks that will change the way you cook!

 Use less liquid when braising

 Submerge your braising ingredients in about one inch of liquid, cover the pot, and cook, turning occasionally, adding a little liquid as necessary.